nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * Easily switch over to RC4HDB by importing old data from CSV files

 <div markdown="span" class="alert alert-info">
-RC4HDB is very simple, and beginner-friendly, and can be easily picked-up in a matter of days.
-Regardless of your typing speed, RC4HDB can be a convenient and intuitive way to facilitate your day-to-day workflow as a RC4 housing management staff member.
+RC4HDB is very **simple, and beginner-friendly**, and can be easily picked-up in a matter of days.
+Regardless of your typing speed, RC4HDB can be a **convenient and intuitive** way to facilitate your day-to-day workflow as a RC4 housing management staff member.
 But if you are fast at typing, you will find it very comfortable using
 RC4HDB.
 </div>